top of page

 This is a limited decompression course structured to teach advanced diving skills, prepare divers for utilizing decompression cylinders with double tanks, and to breathe helium-based breathing mixtures appropriate for deeper recreational diving to 39 m/130 ft.

-The Recreational Diver 3 course is normally conducted over 5 days and includes 8 dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.
+The Master Diver course is normally conducted over 5 days and includes 8 dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.

 What you will learn: